 So just exactly how do appraisers determine a reasonable and supportable estimate of market value?

 The Three Approaches to Value

 Appraisers have at their disposal, three different approaches to value.
-Only one of the following three approaches is typically applicable when valuing an existing single family home.
+Only one of the following three approaches is typically applied when valuing an existing single-family home.

 The Cost Approach